 - A primary care strategy for COVID-19 is being developed by MOH departments.
-This document will include suggested roles and responsibilities for health centres in the potential scenario of community transmission, as well as guidance on clinical management and infection, prevention and control - A survey of clinical management and infection prevention and control trainings is currently being implemented by MOH/DHS to support the development of a national curriculum for COVID-19 - A number of health system readiness assessments on hospital readiness, ICU capacity, oxygen, staffing, etc. are currently being conducted by MOH/DHS - National programmes are developing specific COVID-19 preparedness and responses plans - Implementing the laboratory expansion strategy to ensure sustained testing for COVID-19 - Strengthening facility quarantine to reduce the risk of onward transmission with the development of simple job aids for facility staff - A rapid containment strategy to plan the detection and response activities in the event of localized transmission for COVID-19 particularly in specific contexts such as schools, pagodas and prisons is in place - Strengthening the use of multisource surveillance at national and subnational levels for risk assessment and decision making - Expanding laboratory testing capacity for COVID-19 - Strengthening local preparedness in case of potential localized outbreak in the future and to minimize disruptions to the delivery of essential health services
+This document will include suggested roles and responsibilities for health centres in the potential scenario of community transmission, as well as guidance on clinical management and infection, prevention and control - A survey of clinical management and infection prevention and control trainings is currently being implemented by MOH/DHS to support the development of a national curriculum for COVID-19 - A number of health system readiness assessments on hospital readiness, ICU capacity, oxygen, staffing, etc. are currently being conducted by MOH/DHS - National programmes are developing specific COVID-19 preparedness and response plans - Implementing the laboratory expansion strategy and molecular diagnostics training plan to ensure sustained testing for COVID-19 at National and Regional level - Strengthening facility quarantine to reduce the risk of onward transmission with the development of simple job aids for facility staff

+- A rapid containment strategy to plan the detection and response activities in the event of localized transmission for COVID-19 particularly in specific contexts such as schools, pagodas and prisons is in place - The MOH guidance on surveillance and contact tracing for COVID-19 has been updated with the inclusion of an updated suspect case definition that incorporates living in an area with community transmission (updated 07 January 2021) - Strengthening the use of multisource surveillance at national and subnational levels for risk assessment and decision making through the development of job aids and templates - Strengthening local preparedness in case of potential localized outbreak in the future and to minimize disruptions to the delivery of essential health services